 County Business Patterns (CBP), Current Employment Statistics (CES), Display of the products produced in an industry, Occupational Staffing Pattern (from OES data) for each 3/4 digit NAICS, with reveal of the DOTs associated with the SOCs reported by employers in that NAICS

 - Work History - Easy entry by DOT Code or title.
 Review full description to be sure.
 Adjust Combination Work fields to add/drop unknown skill sets.
+This helps to minimize inappropriate occupational suggestions.

 - Worker Ability Profile / Residual Functional Capacity (RFC) - Use any or all of the DOT worker characteristics defined in the 1991 Revised Handbook for Analyzing Jobs (RHAJ) [with instant online access to the RHAJ].